nickkalen/Discord-Bot/README.md

 # Discord Integration Project

-This is a Container that contains the script movies.py that posts to the Bot channel in our Discord!
+This is a Container that contains the script movies.py that posts to the Bot channel in a Discord Server!

 ## How it works